Gmousse/dataframe-js/README.md

 #### Modules creation

-Each module is a class with a constructor taking dataframe as parameter, and having df and name properties:
+Each module is a class with a constructor taking dataframe as parameter, and having a df and a name properties:

 ```javascript
 class FakeModule {